Gshroyer34/functions-livelab/README.md

 - Supporting infrastructure is prepared for learners.
 Convert the proven setup to Terraform and integrate with the green-button platform in a later phase.

-The newer inventory storyboard (`Functions Live Lab.pdf`) takes precedence over the older planning brief's proposed API Gateway scenario.
-The title is retained from the planning brief.
-No API Gateway is part of this lab.

 ## Package layout